arnab-raychaudhari/stock-aggregation-data-pipeline/README.md

 14 - Login to your Grafana account, setup a new connection with AWS Athena (you need to create a new user in AWS IAM, add full permissions Athena and S3, and generate Access Keys), and build a new dashboard.

 15 - In Grafana, build a SQL query that retrieves the data from the table you created in step 10.
-Use the query in Grafana-Query.sql
+Use the query in [Grafana Query.sql](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/9f69abd4d570c16be5bc47b330bca84032e24aa5/Grafana-Query.sql)

 16 - Run the query to see the plots in your dashboard.
 Refer to the results in the following section.